Last updated on March 1st, 2023 at 12:16 am

 More 8mm Video Articles

-The 8mm video format was first endorsed by the 8-mm Video Standardization Conference where a group of 122 (later 127) manufacturers decided on the standard in 1982.
+The 8mm video format was first endorsed by the 8-mm Video Standardization Conference.
+A group of 122, (later 127), manufacturers decided on the standard in 1982.

 The Conference, among others, decided on the cassette size standard and also how the video signal is to be recorded.